lverwimp/state_gradients/README.md

 * Make config files for all time steps (make a copy and change value of **time_step**), and run the above command for every time step

 !!!
 Notice that you will need enough disk space, the gradient matrices can easily take up GB's.

+## Postprocessing

-You can compress them afterwards with the following command:
+You can compress the gradient matrices with the following command:
 * aux_scripts/np2npz.py <gradient_directory>

 This will create one .npz file, 'all.npz'.
 Afterwards, you can delete all .npy files.